 Another issue some of the band have is the drum solo that opens the song with a distinctive "THUD" that has made some believe their drummer Mike Wengren hits the drums too hard (it was actually created through applying 2-ply, coated heads on the toms).
 Wengren dislikes how this sound buries much of his work under layers of reverb, and has been increasingly been trying to work towards a cleaner sound both in how he plays and in mixing and post-production.

 While Elvis Costello is well respected for his wide-ranging musical career, his use of the n-word to describe Ray Charles in a drunken tirade toward Stephen Stills and Bonnie Bramlett in 1979 has always haunted him, even after Ray Charles told him he wasn't offended because he knew Costello didn't really mean it, and that "drunk talk isn't meant to be printed in the papers".

 Tim "The Ripper" Owens is a pretty good metal vocalist, but he's likely doomed to be known as the guy who ruined Judas Priest and Iced Earth.

-The band Orleans had two big hits in the 1970's with "Dance With Me" and "Still the One".
+The upstate New York band Orleans had two big hits in the 1970's with "Dance With Me" and "Still the One".
 In addition, band leader John Hall has had a successful post-music career as a political activist and Congressman.
 However, he and the band still have to contend with memories of this less-than-dignified album cover.◊

 R. Kelly and a certain incident involving urination.
 Plus, "I Believe I Can Fly".